hazelcast/hazelcast-platform-demos/telco/churn/README.md

 This example shows continuous updates of customer churn prections, in an environment with multiple legacy integration points.

-You will need a Jet Enterprise license to run it.
+You will need a Enterprise license to run it.

 Register [here](https://hazelcast.com/download/) to request the evaluation license keys you need, and put them in your `settings.xml` file as described in [Repository top-level README.md](../../README.md).